stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/07-loops.md

 ⏳ Wait For It:
 {: .label .label-blue}

 There are special loops for traversing collections.
-See ranged for section.
+See the [ranged-base for notes in the vector module](/Programming-1-Notes/docs/06-collections/03-vectors.html#looping-over-vectors).
 {: .d-inline-block }

 ## Further Reading